Ciel-et-Terre-International/Wind-Data-v1/docs/METHODOLOGY.md

 -------------------------------------------------------------------------------

-When the measurement height is known (H1) and differs from the target height (H2 = 10 m), WindDatas uses the WMO logarithmic wind profile:
+When the measurement height is known (H1) and differs from the target height (H2 = 10 m), Wind Data uses the WMO logarithmic wind profile:

 U(H2) = U(H1) * (ln(H2 / z0) / ln(H1 / z0))